kit-data-manager/tomo_mapper/README.md

 The mapper can be used as a plugin for the [kit-data-manager/Mapping-Service](https://github.com/kit-data-manager/mapping-service).
 The necessary gradle project to build the plugin is included in the [plugin subfolder](./mappingservice-plugin).

 Plugin and Python code base share the same semantic versioning, so the plugin version always indicates the specific script version used for mapping.
+This behaviour can be explicitly overriding
+(for example for testing or for working with older versions of the mapping service).
+To do this, on gradle build time provide the environment variable `VERSION_OVERRIDE_BY_BRANCH`.
+The variable needs to contain a branch name of this repo and branch deletion may break a plugin in use.
+Only use this option very carefully.
+Do not use this option for production.

 ## Testing
 Run tests using `pytest`: